hoytech/lmdbxx/README.md

 * If an exception was throw by `txn.commit()` (ie `MDB_MAP_FULL`), and this transaction was later aborted (because it went out of scope while unwinding the stack), then a double-free would occur.
 This was [fixed](https://github.com/hoytech/lmdbxx/pull/3) by Niklas Salmoukas.

+* `dbi::open()` now optionally accepts the DBI name as a `string_view`.
+This is useful when the DBI names themselves are stored in the DB.
+[Requested](https://github.com/hoytech/lmdbxx/issues/5) by deepbluev7.

 ## Author